grafalex82/ut88/README.md

 python src/main.py ut88os
 ```

 This configuration skips the [UT-88 OS bootstrap module](tapes/UT88.rku), as it requires reconfiguration of RAM and ROM components on the fly.
-Instead it loads UT-88 OS components directly to their target locations, as they would be loaded by the bootstrap module.
+Instead, it loads UT-88 OS components directly to their target locations, as they would be loaded by the bootstrap module.

 Unfortunately the UT-88 OS is pretty raw and contains a lot of bugs.
-Most critical of them are worked around with special hooks in [setup_special_breakpoints()](src/main.py) function (refer the code for moore details)
+Most critical of them are fixed right in the binary (see [detailed description](tapes/ut88os_monitor.diff)), other worked around with special hooks in [setup_special_breakpoints()](src/main.py) function (refer the code for moore details)

 ### CP/M operating system

 UT-88 with CP/M-64 system loaded can be started as follows:
 ```
 python src/main.py cpm64
 ```

-This command starts the regular video module monitor with CP/M components loaded to the memory ([CCP](tapes/cpm64_ccp.rku), [BDOS](tapes/cpm64_bdos.rku), [BIOS](tapes/cpm64_bios.rku)).
+This command starts the regular video module monitor with CP/M components loaded to the memory ([CCP](tapes/cpm64_ccp.rku), [BDOS](tapes/cpm64_bdos.rku), and [BIOS](tapes/cpm64_bios.rku)).
 Use `G DA00` command to skip CP/M bootstrap module, and start CP/M directly.
 In this case pre-created quasi disk image is used, and its contents survive between runs.

-Use `G 3000` command to run [bootstrap module](tapes/CPM64.RKU), which is also preloaded in this configuration.
+The `G 3000` command can be used to run [bootstrap module](tapes/CPM64.RKU), which is also preloaded in this configuration.
 The bootstrap module will create/clear and initialize quasi disk image, that later may be used with the system.

 CP/M-35 version of the OS can be executed as follows: load [OS binary](tapes/CPM35.RKU), and execute it with `G 4A00` command.
 Note that keyboard incompatibility workaround is applied only for CP/M-64 version, but not CP/M-35.

 ### Other emulator notes

-The `--debug` option will enable CPU instructions logging, and can be used will all modes described above.
-In order not to clutter the log for dumping waiting loops, each configuration suppresses logging for some well known functions (e.g. various delays, printing a character, input/output a byte to the tape, etc). [configure_logging() method](src/main.py) is responsible for setting up log suppression for a specific configuration.
+The `--debug` option activates CPU instruction logging, compatible with all the modes outlined earlier.
+To prevent log cluttering with repetitive waiting loops, each configuration selectively suppresses logging for specific well-known functions (e.g., delays, character printing, tape input/output, etc.).
+The [configure_logging() method](src/main.py) is responsible for configuring log suppression for a given setup.

-Basic and Video configurations offer tape recorder component.
-Use `Alt-L` key combination to load a binary to the tape recorder.
-When the binary is loaded it can be read by corresponding tape load Monitor command.
-The data can be also output to the tape.
-Use `Alt-S` to save data buffered in the tape recorder to a file.
+Both Basic and Video configurations include a tape recorder component.
+Utilize the `Alt-L` key combination to load a binary into the tape recorder.
+Once loaded, the data can be read using the corresponding Monitor tape load command.
+Additionally, the data can be output to the tape using `Alt-S` to save the buffered data in the tape recorder to a file.

-Loading data through the tape recorder is quite time consuming.
-So emulator offers a shortcut: `Alt-M` key combination loads the tape file directly to the memory.
-Start address is taken from the binary. `Alt-M` combination works for all configurations, not only those that offer tape recorder.
+Loading data through the tape recorder can be time-consuming.
+Hence, the emulator provides a shortcut: the `Alt-M` key combination directly loads the tape file into memory.
+The start address is extracted from the binary.
+Importantly, the `Alt-M` combination is applicable to all configurations, not limited to those featuring the tape recorder.

-The emulator supports storage formats from other similar emulators:
-- .PKI files (sometimes used with .GAM extensions).
-- .RK and .RKU files
-- raw binary files

-These formats provide similar capabilities, and have just minor differences in data layout.
-Refer [tape recorder](src/tape.py) component description for more detail.
+The emulator supports storage formats from other similar emulators, including .PKI files (sometimes associated with .GAM extensions), .RK and .RKU files, and raw binary files.
+These formats offer similar capabilities with minor differences in data layout.
+For more details, refer to the [tape recorder](src/tape.py) component description.

 # Tests